joshterrill/hushnote/README.md

 3. Create an `.env` file from a copy of `.env.example` by running `cp .env.example .env`

 4. Add your mongodb connection string and other required variables to the `.env` file.
-If you wish to have a clean-up job delete any stale notes after a certain amount of days, flip the `.env` variable `DELETE_STALE_MESSSAGES` to `true` and define the `DELETE_STALE_MESSAGES_DAYS` variable top equal how many days you want to keep on hand at any given time
+If you wish to have a clean-up job delete any stale notes after a certain amount of days, flip the `.env` variable `DELETE_STALE_MESSSAGES` to `true` and define the `DELETE_STALE_MESSAGES_DAYS` variable top equal how many days you want to keep on hand at any given time.
+If this is set to true, the home page will have some text on it that shows when stale messages will be deleted.

 5. Type `npm start` to run